EtriHRIFace/Face-Dataset/README.md

 # Swapped-Faces-ETRI-Dataset(SFED)
 ![title](https://github.com/EtriHRIFace/Face-Dataset/assets/149992598/c1b230e6-242c-4dd7-8bd5-ccd2b8d2e7ec)
 <br>
-## 1. Overview of open facial dataset
+## 1. Overview of swapped facial dataset
-  We curated a facial dataset by capturing images in various environments using cameras, featuring faces adorned with masks, sunglasses, hats, scarves, or left unadorned.
+  We created a facial dataset by capturing images in various environments using cameras, featuring faces adorned with masks, sunglasses, hats, scarves, or left unadorned.
 The dataset accounts for real-world conditions, including lighting, distance, pose, and camera resolution.
 To protect privacy, we transformed facial image data acquired in real-world scenarios into swapped faces and are making it available as open data.
 The compiled face swap dataset is accessible for research purposes
 ### 1) Data Collection Target
-   ∙ 50 males and 50 females
+   * 50 males and 50 females
 ### 2) Data Acquisition Environment
   ∙ Types of cameras : UHD, QHD, FHD, HD cameras <br>
   ∙ Camera height : 3m, 2.5m, 2m <br>